Comparison12 min read

 Resellers / VARs: Transactional Partners with Margin

-A reseller or VAR buys your product at a discount, then sells to end customers at list price (or higher, after layering on services).
-The reseller owns the customer relationship; the vendor sells to the reseller, not the end user.
+A reseller or VAR buys your service at a discount, then sells to end clients at list price (or higher, after layering on their own services).
+The reseller owns the client relationship; your MSP delivers to or through the reseller, not the end client directly.

 Ideal resellers:

-• Industry-specific consultancies that already serve your ICP.
+• Industry-specific consultancies that already serve your target clients.

-• Regional channel partners with strong relationships in geographies your direct team can't economically serve.
+• Regional partners with strong relationships in geographies your team can't economically serve.

 Typical economics: 25–40% wholesale discount (a "channel price" off list).
 Top-tier resellers may earn additional rebates and MDF on top.

-When resellers fail: weak deal registration, channel conflict with direct sales, and inadequate enablement.
-Resellers also fail when the underlying product is too self-serve — there's no services attach point, so the reseller can't compete with the customer just signing up direct.
+When resellers fail: weak deal registration, channel conflict with your direct sales, and inadequate enablement.
+Resellers also fail when the underlying service is too self-serve — there's no delivery attach point, so the reseller can't compete with the client just signing up direct.

 Decision Framework: Which Should You Start With?